 Version 5.0 was launched in 2010.
-The discussion forum was quietly shelved as social networks became the web’s preferred medium of conversation, allowing the Lazarus Corporation website to concentrate on visual art and long-form written content (the forum is still backed-up and archived, just in case).
+The discussion forum was quietly shelved as social networks became the web’s preferred medium of conversation, allowing the Lazarus Corporation website to concentrate on visual art and long-form written content (the forum was backed-up and archived, just in case).

 Colours got very white and light grey, moving the site design into the background to let the artwork dominate the screen.

 Version 6.0 which was launched in December 2013, mixing what I thought was the best of previous designs - still keeping the clean white space, but adding just a splash of red.